Rijeka: World War II and the German Operational Zone

 At the beginning of World War II Rijeka immediately found itself in an awkward position.
 The city's largest demographic was Italian followed by Croatian constituting most of the remainder, but its immediate surroundings and the city of Sušak, just across the Rječina river (today a part of Rijeka proper) were inhabited almost exclusively by Croatians and part of a potentially hostile power—Yugoslavia.
 Once the Axis powers invaded Yugoslavia in April 1941, the Croatian areas surrounding the city were occupied by the Italian military, setting the stage for an intense and bloody insurgency which would last until the end of the war.
 Partisan activity included guerrilla-style attacks on isolated positions or supply columns, sabotage and killings of civilians believed to be connected to the Italian and (later) German authorities.
 This, in turn, was met by stiff reprisals from the Italian and German military.
 On 14 July 1942, in reprisal for the killing of four civilians of Italian origin by Partisans, the Italian military killed 100 men from the suburban village of Podhum, resettling the remaining 800 people to concentration camps, in the Podhum massacre.

 After the surrender of Italy to the Allies in September 1943, Rijeka and the surrounding territories were occupied and annexed by Germany, becoming part of the Adriatic Littoral Zone.
 Partisan activity continued and intensified.
-On 30 April 1944, in the nearby village of Lipa, German troops killed 263 civilians in reprisal for the killing of several soldiers during a Partisan attack, in the Lipa massacre.
+On 30 April 1944, in the nearby village of Lipa, German troops killed 263 civilians, now known as the Lipa massacre, in reprisal for the killing of several soldiers during a Partisan attack.

 The German and Italian occupiers and their local collaborators deported some 80 percent of the city's roughly 500 Jews to Auschwitz.
 A larger proportion of Rijeka's Jewish population was murdered in the Holocaust than that of any other city in Italian territory.